 What is RAM?

-When you open an application, data from the app (how it runs, what it's supposed to do, its general functions) will be loaded into the RAM in order for it to operate.
+When you open an application, data from the app (how it runs, what it's supposed to do, its general functions) will be loaded into the RAM for it to operate.
 This is data that can be constantly re-written thousands or even hundreds of thousands of times.
-Additionally, this data can be read faster than conventional storage devices, such as SSDs and Flash Drives, making it perfect for holding temporary important data that tells your software how to work.
+Additionally, this data can be read faster than conventional storage devices, such as SSDs and Flash Drives, making it perfect for holding critical temporary data that tells your software how to work.

 How does RAM work?

 This is a very complex subject, and there is a lot of technical details that do not necessarily help you determine what to purchase, so we will instead go over key concepts that will be of more use to you.
 If you would like an in-depth technical breakdown, visit the link here.

 RAM can come in various sizes; typically, the rule of thumb for RAM is the more, the better.
 Standard sizes for RAM can be 8, 16, and 32 Gigabytes.
 However, the size of RAM is typically split over multiple separate RAM sticks, and on our configurator, we only sell RAM in sets of two.

 RAM Speed (MHz):

 RAM speed is how quickly a particular set of memory can write something from the time it's been requested by your CPU.
 The higher the number, means the quicker the RAM was able to complete the task.
 Most RAM will have a stock speed it can run at no matter what (typical speeds can be 2133 MHz and 2400 MHz).
 Maximum speed for RAM is the fastest it can run that the manufacturer has tested with that particular set of RAM.
 The maximum speed is usually achieved by overclocking your memory.
 (You can read more about achieving this speed by clicking here.)